Your employee's leave, pay and holiday rights

 In some circumstances it may not be possible for the employee to give you 28 days' notice of the change, for example if the baby arrives early or late.

 - your employee or someone close to them should tell you about the birth as soon as possible

 - your employee must tell you as soon as possible the new date they want to start their paternity leave

 There might be circumstances where your employee wants to start their leave later.
 So it's a good idea to be flexible about the start date.

 If the baby's arrival is unexpected or traumatic you might be told about it from someone other than the employee, such as a family member.
-Even if your workplace has a policy about who should contact you, it's a good idea to be flexible and understanding in these circumstances.
+Some organisations have a policy about who must provide this information, and when.
+But even if your organisation has a policy about who should contact you, it's a good idea to be flexible and understanding in these circumstances.